You Can Make A Difference

-Joshua Becker, author of The Minimalist Home *, reminds us that we can have access to many things we need without owning them.
+Author and blogger Joshua Becker reminds us that we can have access to many things we need without owning them.
 We can borrow, rent, use community resources such as parks and libraries, and repair and keep our old things.

 If we do need to buy, there are more options than running to the nearest big box store.
 We can buy used, and buy ethically.
 We can buy high quality items and take good care of them.

-This idea comes from Brooke McAlary, author of Slow: Simple Living for a Frantic World.
-She suggests that it's appropriate to care less about trends and fads, the opinions of other people, competition, or your own ego, while caring more about quality, the stuff you already own and use, and the people making the items you buy.
+This idea comes from Brooke McAlary, author of Slow: Simple Living for a Frantic World.* She suggests that it's appropriate to care less about trends and fads, the opinions of other people, competition, or your own ego, and care more about quality, the stuff you already own and use, and the people making the items you buy.